-Ashcroft is a large, recently refurbished end of Terrace property within a corner plot bordered by a 6ft panel fence all round the sides and rear of the home.
+Ashcroft is a large, recently refurbished end of terrace property within a corner plot bordered by a 6ft panel fence.

-The Garden runs round two sides of the property with a split level patio and gravelled seating area, containing flower beds and a space that houses a large Bouncer (trampoline) used by the service users.
+The garden runs around two sides of the property with a split level patio.
+Graveled seating area containing flower beds and a space that houses a large trampoline used by the service users.

-There is a large garage and a Studio/Art Room where arts and craft form part of each service user’s activities.
+There is a large garage and a Studio/Art Room where arts and crafts form part of each service user’s activities.

 Accommodation is of a high standard and is divided into communal facilities.
-There is a large lounge, comfortably furnished with TV, DVD and WI game and a fully equipped spacious kitchen diner for family style meal times.
+There is a large lounge comfortably furnished with TV, DVD player and WII games console plus a fully equipped spacious kitchen diner for family style meal times.

-Each service user has their own room furnished to a high standard and they are helped to personalise their room (i.e. choose a paint scheme, posters, choose their own quilt cover, etc) and to bring personal things to make their bedroom a comfortable personalised space
+Each service user has their own room furnished to a high standard and they are helped to personalise it with a paint scheme, posters, quilt covers, etc and to bring personal things to make their bedroom a comfortable personalised space